shirtol/Match_Finding/README.md

 This project was taken as part of AppleSeeds Bootcamp, and includes a game that designed for anime fans.

-The project's main objective was creating and designing a match finding game that tests how big a fan og anime you are.
+The project's main objective was creating and designing a match finding game that tests how big a fan of anime you are.

 Class and functional components have been used with sass as the main tool for styling.
 <br>